percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 RTP header extensions along with RTP media content.
 The output of this is treated like an RTP packet and encrypted again using the outer hop-by-hop cryptographic context.
-The endpoint executes the entire Double operation while the MDD just performs the outer, hop-by-hop operation.
+The endpoint executes the entire Double operation while the Media Distributor just performs the outer, hop-by-hop operation.

 RTCP can only be encrypted hop-by-hop, not end-to-end.
 This framework